weefbellington/screenplay/README.md

 1. A View controller (the `Rigger` class) for automatically attaching and detaching Views from the screen.
 1. Lightweight view container objects (the `Stage` class) that can be used to create full-screen views, dialogs, drawers, and panels.
-1. Animations between Views during screen transitions (the `Stage.Transition` class).
+1. A declaritive approach to animated transitions between Views (the `Stage.Transition` class).
 1. A component-oriented architecture which can be used to bind behavior to view containers (the `Stage.Component` class).
 1. Navigation, routing and backstack management, via the Flow plugin.